kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         DATETAKEN=$(date --date="@$(($(date -u +%s) + $TIMEDIFF))" "+%Y-%m-%d_%H:%M:%S")
     } # get_date

-the second snippet has to be put inside the function `echo_line_no`.
+The second snippet has to be put inside the function `echo_line_no`.

     if [[ ! -z "$2" && "$2" == "DATE" ]]
     then